jlmacle/z--news-monitoring-helper/README.md

 # News monitoring helper
 News monitoring program based on Cypress, potentially useful to find keywords in news pages.<br>
-A help to find news on the positive side of life.
+Used to find breakthroughs in university news.

 ## Requirements :
 You need to have [Node.js](https://nodejs.org/en/) installed.<br>